jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 issue &lt;Issuer Domain Name> \[; &lt;name>=&lt;value> ]* :  The issue property
-   entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue certificates for the domain in which the property is published.
+   entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue certificates for the domain name in which the property is published.

 issuewild &lt;Issuer Domain Name> \[; &lt;name>=&lt;value> ]* :  The issuewild
-   property entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue wildcard certificates for the domain in which the property is published.
+   property entry authorizes the holder of the domain name &lt;Issuer Domain Name> or a party acting under the explicit authority of the holder of that domain name to issue wildcard certificates for the domain name in which the property is published.

 iodef &lt;URL> :  Specifies a URL to which an issuer MAY report certificate issue requests that are inconsistent with the issuer's